 Counseling and Career Services

-The Office of Counseling and Career Services provides campus-wide programs and services to enhance, as well as stimulate, student development.
+The Office of Counseling and Career Services (C&CS) provides campus-wide programs and services for students to enhance wellness, support personal and career development, and aid students in transferring after graduation.
 Counseling services are available to students by appointment, or during walk-in hours.
-Counselors are on staff to address a variety of issues and concerns.
-For additional information or to schedule an appointment, call (845) 431-8040.
+For additional information or to schedule an appointment with a professional in C&CS, call (845) 431-8040 or come to the Student Services Center, Room 301.

 Transfer to Four-Year Colleges and Universities

-The College has a number of articulation, or transfer, agreements which facilitate the transfer of A.A. and A.S. graduates to four-year institutions.
-In addition, an opportunity to continue full-time study at a four-year state university or college is guaranteed to all New York residents who transfer directly from a SUNY two-year college with an A.A. or A.S. degree.
+The College has a number of articulation or transfer agreements, which facilitate the transfer of A.A. and A.S. graduates to four-year institutions.
+In addition, an opportunity to continue full-time study at a four-year state university or college is guaranteed to all New York residents who transfer directly from a SUNY two-year college with an A.A. or A.S. degree and who meet the SUNY application requirements.
 It should be noted, however, that this policy does not guarantee a student admission to the campus or program of his/her choice.

 DCC graduates have transferred to all SUNY colleges and universities, as well as to other fine institutions such as Bard College, Columbia University, Cornell University, Fordham University, Marist College, Mount Saint Mary College, New York University, Pace University, Rensselaer Polytechnic Institute, University of North Carolina at Chapel Hill, Vassar College, Yale University, Tulane University, Smith College and many others.

 The campus buildings are all physically accessible with walkways clearly marked.
-There are medical and handicapped parking spaces available throughout the campus.
-A state issued handicapped parking hangtag is required to park in the designated spaces.
-Students with special needs should contact the Office of Accommodative Services.
+There are medical and disabled parking spaces available throughout the campus.
+A state- issued disabled parking hangtag is required to park in the designated spaces.

-For further information concerning services for disabled students, contact the coordinator of disability services located in Orcutt Student Services Center, Room 303, (845) 431-8037.
+For further information concerning services for students with disabilities, contact the Office of Accommodative Services located in Orcutt Student Services Center, Room 303, (845) 790-3631.